amitxv/PC-Tuning/docs/physical-setup.md

     - Windows 7 GPT/UEFI requires CSM and OpROMs unless you are using [uefiseven](https://github.com/manatails/uefiseven)

 - Disable Secure Boot.
-On Windows 11, a minority of anti-cheats (Vanguard, FACEIT) require it to be enabled
+On Windows 11, a minority of anti-cheats (Vanguard, FACEIT) require it to be enabled.
+If something fails due to Secure Boot being enabled such as bootable tools, it is recommended to temporarily disable it rather than resorting to alternative solutions such as enrolling a key as they can lead to issues

     - Verify Secure Boot status by typing ``msinfo32`` in ``Win+R``